 - The total investment to FinTech companies in Israel fell by 44.1% between 2014 and 2015 despite a 28% increase in the number of deals.
-This decrease was mostly caused by a decline in deals valued between $20-$40m which fell by 73.6% compared to a 22% fall in deals below $20m.
+This decrease was particularly prevalent in deals valued between $20-$40m which fell by 73.6% compared to a 22% fall in deals below $20m.

 - Between 2015 and 2016 total investments more than tripled.
 This was mainly due to three deals valued above $40m.
-Excluding these large deals, investments in Israeli FinTech companies only grew at a 7.7% CAGR between 2014 and 2016.
+Excluding deals valued over $40m, investments in Israeli FinTech companies only grew at a 7.7% CAGR between 2014 and 2016.

 - 2016 saw three investments to Israeli FinTech companies valued above $40m.
 Zerto and Jfrog raised $50m each while the debt/ equity financing platform OurCrowd-GCai raised $72m in the largest investment to an Israeli based FinTech company to date.

-- The percentage of seed deals halved in 2016 returning to levels comparable to 2014 while the shares of series A-C deals all grew.
+- The percentage of seed deals halved in 2016 while the share of series A-C deals all grew.
 The most significant growth was in Series C deals which surpassed 10% for the first time.

 - There were two Series E deals closed in 2016 making up 7% of the total number of deals.
 Big data company Zerto, which is dual-headquartered in Israel and the United States, raised $50m in their Series E round in January with a follow up round of $20m in June.

-Payments & Remittances companies have received the largest percentage of deals in Israel since 2014
+Payments & Remittances companies have received the largest percentage of deals since 2014.

-- Almost 60% of deals raised by Israeli FinTech companies went to three sectors; Payments & Remittances, Infrastructure & Enterprise Software and RegTech.
+- Almost 60% of deals went to three sectors; Payments & Remittances, Infrastructure & Enterprise Software and RegTech.

 - The largest deal to the Payments & Remittances sector between 2014 and 2016 went to Zooz, which runs a data-driven payments platform.
 Zooz raised $24m in a Series C round led by Target Global in May 2016.